-When considering if your baby may be sensitive to something you have eaten it is worth checking if another carer has given him anything at all to eat besides your milk.
+When considering if your baby may be sensitive to something you have eaten it is worth checking if another carer has given your baby anything at all to eat besides your milk.

 Smoking cigarettes and drinking caffeinated or alcoholic beverages can sometimes lead to a fussy baby.